What is this?

 What do Strong / Possible / Unlikely mean?

 Strong — trial explicitly targets the patient’s mutation/subtype and line of therapy matches.
 Possible — patient could be eligible but key criteria need verification.
 Unlikely — wrong line, stage, or an exclusion criterion is met.
-Unlikely matches are hidden from the main results but mentioned if that’s all Yente could find.
+Worth considering — the trial is open to the patient’s tumor type and is plausible but in a different lane (typically pretreated cases or registry-style studies); these appear under “Also worth considering”.
+Results are organized into three sections: primary matches, trials worth considering, and non-treatment studies (registries, observational, supportive care).

-Why is the chat limited to 6 exchanges?
+Why is the follow-up session limited to 3 exchanges?

-To keep the conversation focused.
-If a 7th question comes up, start a new session — and for anything deeper, reach out to the trial team directly using the contact button on each match.
+To keep the consultation focused.
+For additional questions, start a new session or contact the trial team directly using the button on each match card.

 Who built this?

 Built by the PSCI clinical trials team at Swedish Cancer Institute.
-For questions contact the trial team using the “Contact about this trial” button on any result.
+For questions, use the “Contact about this trial” button on any result.